txt/ase16/doc/stats.md

 There parametric and non-parametric tests for "small effects" (which, if we find, we should just ignore).

+Parametric tests assume that the numbers fit int

 My
 preferred test for *small effect* has: